ulmerkott/Pi-Somfy/README.md

 MQTT_User = xxxxxxx
 MQTT_Password = xxxxxxx
 ```
 and make sure they match the setup of you MQTT Broker.
-If you are using Home Assistant, you can conveniantly use the "Mosquitto broker" add-on inside Home Assistant.
+If you are using Home Assistant, you can conveniently use the "Mosquitto broker" add-on inside Home Assistant.
 For more information refer to the relevant [Documentation](https://github.com/home-assistant/hassio-addons/tree/master/mosquitto)

 If you choose not to use the Home Assistant add-in, you can download the [Mosquitto Broker](https://mosquitto.org/) and refer to the [Broker configuration](https://mosquitto.org/man/mosquitto-8.html)